izzxrith/izzxrith/README.md

 - Improve backend and database architecture skills
 - Learn modern frameworks and deployment workflows
 - Contribute to collaborative development environments

 ---

-# ⚡ Fun Fact

-Outside of tech, I’m also an amateur boxer.
-Boxing taught me discipline, consistency and how to stay calm under pressure the skills I also apply in software development.

----